chwnam/naran-boilerplate/core/traits/README.md

 Directory for traits
 --------------------
-Naran boilerplace code (hereafter, CPBN.
+Naran boilerplate code (hereafter, CPBN.
 'CPBN' is a term used call the project itself, because every 'N-B-P-C' terms is going to be replaced.) defines some useful traits.

 ## Trait for actions and filters in modules